mnichols/possum/README.md

 }) //stampit method
-.compose(/* mixin other stamps into the machine */) //stampit method .target(/* the state object to use (default is the machine itself) */) .build() //this creates the possum instance; you may also just call it as a function
+.compose(/* mixin other stamps into the machine */) //stampit method .target(/* the state object to use (default is the machine itself) */) .create() //this creates the possum instance; you may also just call it as a function

 ```